 ASK ME ANYTHING!

-Today, I publish the answers in the blog so all of you can benefit from other people’s questions.
+Today, I publish your questions with my answers in the blog, so all of you guys from the community can benefit from other people’s questions.

 Here we go!
-Here is a selection of 73 things you asked me about Design Sketching!
-Part 1.
+Here is a selection of 73 questions you asked me about Design Sketching!
+[Part 1].

 Let’s start!

-The most common mistake we see from beginners is: They stick to the first idea or first sketch that looks cool.
+The most common mistake we see from beginners is: Stick to the first idea or first sketch.

 My recommendation is: